andreamoro-git/BM-Spatial-SIR/README.md

 ### Memory and Runtime Requirements

 Most simulations take minutes to run on a standard (2020) desktop.
 The simulation of the model with city twice the size of the benchmark model may take a 1-2 hours depending on model parameters.
-We run 20 replications of each simulation using the multiprocessing package running 4 to 6 simulations in parallel.
+We run 20 replications of each simulation using the multiprocessing package running 6 simulations in parallel.
 Depending on hardware, runtime can be reduced by increasing the value of the nprocs variable.

 Simulation data is saved in pickle format under output/